kalxas/rasdaman/doc/main/04_ql-guide.rst

 :ref:`sec-linking-mdd`).
 A collection name is made up of lower and upper case characters, underscores, and digits.
 Depending on the underlying base DBMS, names may be limited in length, and some systems (rare though) may not distinguish upper and lower case letters.
-Please refer to the *rasdaman External Products Integration Guide* for details on your par­ticular platform.

 Operations available on name constants are string equality "``=``" and inequality "``!=``".